ksyed-data/renovation-tracker-backend-2025/README.md

 uv sync
 ```

-## Install Packages
+### Additional Packages

-Use these commands to add or remove packages from the project
+Use these commands to add or remove additional packages to the project

 ```sh
 uv add pillow